dagster-io/dagster/python_modules/dagster/docs/sections/community/contributing.rst

 Have fun coding!

-6. Set up pre-commit hooks
+6. Optional: Set up pre-commit hooks

 We use black to enforce a consistent code style.
+We test this in our CI/CD pipeline.

 To set up a pre-commit hook, just run:

 .. code-block:: console

     $ pre-commit install

 (The `pre-commit` package is installed in dagster's dev-requirements.)

+Otherwise, we recommend setting up your development environment to format on save.

+Lastly there is always the option to run `make black` from the `python_modules/` directory

 Running dagit webapp in development
 -------------------------------------